cpsughrue/compiler/README.md

 - No support for floating point numbers in input or output
     - `2.5 + 3` is an invalid expression
     - `5 / 2` will evaluate to 2 instead of 2.5
-- Negative exponents evauate to 0 (related to the lack of float support)
+- Negative exponents evauate to 0 (related to the lack of floating point support)
     - `4 ^ -3 = 0`
 - Limited error detection
     - incorrect syntax results in a segmentation fault